 Compatible with first-gen PSVR games

-While not explicitly confirmed by Sony, the company has stated clearly that the PS5 will be backwards compatible with the entire PS4 library, so we expect that to apply to the PlayStation VR library too.
+While not explicitly confirmed by Sony, the company has stated clearly that the PS5 will be backwards compatible with the almost the entire PS4 library, so we expect that to apply to the PlayStation VR library too.

 Despite the fact that we won't be seeing the second-gen PlayStation VR headset in 2021, that hasn't stopped one developer from confirming that its upcoming game will be available for PSVR 2.